letuananh/puchikarui/README.md

 Although `puchikarui` does provide some ORM-like features, it is *NOT* an ORM library.
 If you want ORM features, please consider [PonyORM](https://ponyorm.org/), [SQLAlchemy](https://www.sqlalchemy.org/), or [peewee](https://github.com/coleifer/peewee).

+### Features

+- Working with simple usecases is simple, just create a new database object with `db = Database('file.db')` and start working
+- Database can be loaded into memory before querying for boosting up performance
+- Flexible execution context management, auto create, use, and close connections and cursors
+- It's simple to define database schemas

 ## Meaning